Indianapolis: Healthcare

-Healthcare in Indianapolis is provided by about 20 hospitals, most belonging to the private, non-profit hospital networks of Ascension St. Vincent Health, Community Health Network, and IU Health.
+Healthcare in Indianapolis is provided by about 20 hospitals, most belonging to the private, non-profit hospital networks of Ascension St. Vincent Health, Community Health Network, and Indiana University Health.
 Several are teaching hospitals affiliated with the IU School of Medicine or Marian University's Tom and Julie Wood College of Osteopathic Medicine.
 Four hospitals are Level I trauma centers.

 Health and Hospital Corporation of Marion County oversees the city's public health facilities and programs, including the Marion County Public Health Department, Indianapolis Emergency Medical Services, and Eskenazi Health.
 Eskenazi Health operates ten primary care sites across the city, including the Sidney & Lois Eskenazi Hospital.
 Other public hospitals include the Richard L. Roudebush VA Medical Center (managed by the Veterans Health Administration) and the NeuroDiagnostic Institute (managed by the State of Indiana).

 IU Health Methodist, University, and Riley Hospital for Children are affiliated with the IU School of Medicine.
 Riley is among the nation's foremost children's hospitals, recognized in all ten pediatric specialties by U.S. News & World Report.
 IU Health is consolidating and replacing Methodist and University hospitals with a new $4.3 billion academic medical center which is slated to open in 2027.
 Other major hospitals include Ascension St. Vincent Hospital - Indianapolis, Community Hospital East, Community Hospital North, and Franciscan Health Indianapolis.

 Sister cities

-Indianapolis has 11 sister cities.
-(Note: Indianapolis has one former sister city, Scarborough, Ontario, Canada.
+Indianapolis's sister cities are: (Note: Indianapolis has one former sister city, Scarborough, Ontario, Canada.
 The relationship was formally established in 1996 but dissolved following the 1998 amalgamation of Toronto.)
-Listed alphabetically, they are: